Digital Nomad Malaysia Guide

 Income Requirement:

-• Must be provable through bank statements, contracts, or tax returns
+• Must be provable through bank statements, contracts, payslips or invoices

 • Consistent income preferred over sporadic payments